postgresml/pgcat/README.md

 ### Tests

-When making substantial modifications to the protocol implementation, make sure to test them with pgBench:
+When making substantial modifications to the protocol implementation, make sure to test them with pgbench:

 ```
 pgbench -i -h 127.0.0.1 -p 6432 && \